 Valuation Risk.
 The sale price the Fund could receive for a security or other asset may differ from the Fund's valuation of the security or asset, particularly for securities or assets that trade in low volume or volatile markets or that are valued using a fair value methodology.
 Some portfolio holdings, potentially a large portion of the Fund's investment portfolio, may be valued on the basis of factors other than market quotations.
 This may occur more often in times of market turmoil or reduced liquidity.
 There are multiple methods that can be used to value a portfolio holding when market quotations are not readily available.
 The value established for any portfolio holding at a point in time might differ from what would be produced using a different methodology or if it had been priced using market quotations.
 Portfolio holdings that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuation in their valuations from one day to the next than if market quotations were used.
-Investors who purchase or redeem Fund shares on days when the Fund is holding fair-valued investments may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the Fund had not fair-valued the holding(s) or had used a different valuation methodology.
 In addition, the value of the securities or assets in the Fund's portfolio may change on days when shareholders will not be able to purchase or sell the Fund's shares.

 Small Fund Risk.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.
 While the Fund is small, the Fund may face the risk of being delisted if the Fund does not meet certain conditions of its listing exchange.
-The Fund may experience more difficulty achieving its investment objectives than it otherwise would at higher asset levels, or the Fund may ultimately liquidate at an inopportune time for investors.
+The Fund may experience more difficulty achieving its investment objective than it otherwise would at higher asset levels, or the Fund may ultimately liquidate at an inopportune time for investors.
 A liquidation of the Fund may also result in adverse tax consequences.

 Cash Transaction Risk.
-Creation and redemption transactions are expected to generally settle through payments of cash, which will cause the Fund to incur certain costs, such as brokerage and other transaction costs, that it would not incur if it made in-kind redemptions.
+Creation and redemption transactions are generally settled through payments consisting substantially of cash, which will cause the Fund to incur certain costs, such as brokerage and other transaction costs, that it would not incur if it made solely in-kind redemptions.
 Other ETFs generally are able to make in-kind redemptions and avoid realized gains in connection with transactions designed to meet redemption requests.
 Because the Fund may effect redemptions principally for cash, rather than in-kind distributions, it may be required to sell financial instruments in order to obtain the cash needed to distribute the redemption proceeds.
-Such cash transactions may have to be carried out over several days if the securities market is relatively illiquid and may involve considerable brokerage fees.
-These brokerage fees, which will be higher than if the Fund redeemed its shares in kind, will be passed on to redeemers of creation units in the form of redemption transaction fees.
-In addition, these factors may result in wider spreads between the bid and the offered prices of the Fund's shares than for more conventional ETFs (for example, those that track an index of corporate equity securities).
+Such cash transactions may have to be carried out over several days if the market is relatively illiquid and may involve considerable transaction costs.
+These transaction costs, which will be higher than if the Fund redeemed its shares in kind, will be passed on to redeemers of creation units in the form of redemption transaction fees.

+In addition, these factors may result in wider spreads between the bid and the offered prices of the Fund's shares than for more conventional ETFs.
 In addition, an investment in Fund shares may be less tax efficient than investments in shares of conventional ETFs, and there may be a substantial difference in the after-tax rate of return between the Fund and conventional ETFs.